Gavin Leatherwood: Early life

-Acting career
+Career

 In the beginning of his acting career, Leatherwood performed in various theatrical plays such as All My Sons and Peter Pan.
 In 2017, he made a cameo appearance in an episode for NCIS and Grown-ish.

 In 2018, Leatherwood was cast in the lead male role as Nicholas Scratch in Netflix's supernatural horror series Chilling Adventures of Sabrina.
-He also made a cameo appearance as Sabrina Carpenter's love interest in the music video for her single Skin.
+He also made a cameo appearance as Sabrina Carpenter's love interest in the music video for her single "Skin".
 Leatherwood appears in the main cast in season 1 of the HBO Max teen comedy-drama streaming television series The Sex Lives of College Girls, created by Mindy Kaling in late 2021.

-Music career
+In 2024, Leatherwood starred in the sci-fi thriller film It's What's Inside, written and directed by Greg Jardin.

 Apart from acting, Leatherwood released his debut single "Just For Tonight" on February 19, 2021.
 He has worked with Boom Forest Music, Thomas Dutton and Gavin McDonald to help produce different aspects of this song.
-He released the single “Driftwood Mermaid” on October 22 2021.
-Leatherwood then released "Be My Lover" on April 8, 2022, before releasing his debut EP "Moonlighting" on October 21, 2022.
+He released the single "Driftwood Mermaid" on October 22, 2021.
+Leatherwood then released "Be My Lover" on April 8, 2022, before releasing his debut EP Moonlighting on October 21, 2022.
+He plays a variety of instruments including the guitar, ukulele, and piano.

-Personal life

-In addition to acting, Leatherwood plays a variety of instruments including the guitar, ukulele, and piano.
+Since 2024, he is dating the model Sophie Rothschild.